jamielaw-smith/jamielaw-smith.github.io/index.md

 Harvard University, A.B. in Physics, Astrophysics (double), 2010-2014

 ## Bio
-I am a PhD student in Astronomy & Astrophysics at UC Santa Cruz.
+I recently finished my PhD in Astronomy & Astrophysics at UC Santa Cruz.
+I will be moving to Harvard as an ITC Fellow in the fall.

 I am interested in a variety of problems in theoretical astrophysics and physics, including tidal disruptions of stars by black holes, common envelope evolution in the context of GW sources,